Solar storms are intense disturbances caused by the release of energy from the sun's magnetic field.

-Result on Earth: The solar storms induce geomagnetic storms around Earth, which are disturbances in Earth's magnetosphere.
+Solar storms induce geomagnetic storms around Earth, which are disturbances in Earth's magnetosphere.

 Solar storms begin with solar flares: A Solar Flare courtesy of NOAA, May 2023

-Solar flares are X-Ray flashes.
 This radiation travels at the speed of light, reaching Earth in about eight minutes and twenty seconds.
-The ejected matter however may arrive to Earth after more than 24 hours.

 Major magnetic storms may block HF propagation (3–30 MHz) by modifying the distribution of free-electrons in the ionosphere.

-Solar storms can affect technology like satellites, GPS systems, and radio communications, causing disruptions like GPS navigation in 2017 and a nine-hour blackout in Quebec in 1989.
+Solar storms can also affect technology like satellites, GPS systems, and radio communications, causing disruptions like GPS navigation in 2017 and a nine-hour blackout in Quebec in 1989.
 Although not directly threatening humans, their impact on technology and infrastructure is significant.

 References: